Bendheim is founded in Greenwich Village, New York City by Sem and Margaret Bendheim, as importer & distributor of premium art glass.

 Bendheim’s Restoration Glass® and double-sided patterned SatinTech® etched glass are featured on the "Home Again with Bob Vila" TV program.

-The Glass Association of North America (GANA) presents its “Design in Glass Award” to the Santa Monica Civic Center Parking Structure for its use of Bendheim channel glass wall systems.
+The Glass Association of North America (GANA) presents its “Design in Glass Award” to the Santa Monica Civic Center Parking Structure for its use of Bendheim channel glass.
 The project also becomes the cover story of “Parking” magazine’s July issue; the following year, it features on the cover of “The Parking Professional” magazine’s August issue.

 Bendheim launches its Home Glass Collection with the first e-commerce website for cabinet glass door inserts, responding to the public’s demand for access to specialty architectural glass products for small residential & DIY projects.